 For most Carnival cruises departing from and returning to the same U.S. port (closed-loop), U.S. citizens may be able to use an official birth certificate and a government-issued photo ID.
 However, a valid passport is strongly recommended for all international travel, as it is required if you need to fly internationally unexpectedly, and is mandatory for some itineraries.

-Carnival operates a lineup of thirty-four vessels, covering ten distinct types.
-The most seasoned ship has been in service for 35 years, and the most newcomer was launched in 2027.
+Carnival maintains a lineup of thirty-five vessels, covering ten distinct categories.
+The most veteran vessel has been sailing for 36 years, and the most newcomer was launched in 2028.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!